lanstat/angular-easy-table/README.md

 # angular-table
-Plugin angular para tener manejo de tablas de datos sin ninguna dependencia ajena a angular
+Plugin angular to handle data tables without any dependency.